sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Rock?
 Vehicle?
 Pole?
-That's where another sensor can complement it.
+Another sensor can therefore complement radar.

-14. Camera
+## 14. Camera
-Camera = your system's eyes.
+The camera provides the system's visual sensing function.
 It can potentially provide rich visual information.
 It can identify: